-You have other equipment in your SIP set-up which will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS switch.
+You have other equipment in your SIP set-up that will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS switch.

 RTP Proxy distinctions

-When a call is established between customer and provider, audio can be set-up in one of two ways:
+When a call gets established between the customer and the provider, audio can be setup in one of two ways:

 |With RTP Proxy||Without RTP Proxy|

-While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, PCAP, or by looking at transit locations.
-DTMF Detection ONLY works when RTP Proxy mode is enabled.
+*While it's doubtful that any information will get logged in the customer / providers switch when the audio gets engaged, it's possible for an engineer to learn this information from a SIP trace, PCAP, or by looking at transit locations.
+DTMF Detection ONLY works when RTP Proxy mode gets enabled.

-Call Recording: This allows you to record and store calls, which are then found under Setup > Information > Browsing Record.
-There is an additional charge, per recorded call, of 0.003 in addition to existing fees or charges, so choose carefully how many calls to record:
+Call Recording: This allows you to record and store calls, which are then found in Customer Auth Browsing Record.
+An extra charge per recorded call of $0.003 gets added to existing fees or charges, so choose carefully how many calls to record:

 The Call Recording setting is disabled

-The feature will first need to be enabled on the account under Setup > Settings > Account > Packages before it can be enabled here for individual customers.
+You need to enable the feature first on the account in Setup Settings Packages before it gets enabled here for individual customers.

-- Public Notes: Notes entered here are displayed on the Customer Portal when logged in.
+- Public Notes: Notes entered here get displayed on the Customer Portal when logged in.

-- Private Notes: These will display to the customer in the Control Panel.
+- Private Notes: These will get displayed to the customer in the Control Panel.

-Fraud Mode: Specify how strictly the profile will be applied, this is dependent on the Fraud Mode Thresholds configured in the Profile.
+Fraud Mode: Specify how the profile will gets into application, this is dependent on the Fraud Mode Thresholds configured in the Profile.

 Low - Alert or Block Calls